Home · Blog · Software

 What is the maximum fine for LOLER non-compliance?+

-There is no statutory maximum for LOLER fines in the Magistrates Court — unlimited fines are available.
-In the Crown Court, fines are uncapped.
-The HSE Sentencing Guidelines for health and safety offences use a turnover-based scale: a medium-sized company (£10m–£50m turnover) with a high-culpability offence faces indicative fines of £700,000–£3,000,000.
-A small company (under £2m turnover) faces £50,000–£200,000.
+There is no statutory maximum.
+Fines in the magistrates court are unlimited.
+In the Crown Court, fines are also uncapped.
+The HSE Sentencing Guidelines use a turnover-based scale: a medium company (£10m to £50m turnover) with a high-culpability offence faces indicative fines of £700,000 to £3,000,000.
+A micro company (under £2m turnover) faces £50,000 to £200,000.

 Can individuals be prosecuted under LOLER?+

 Yes.
-Directors, managers, and even individual employees can be prosecuted under Section 37 of the Health and Safety at Work Act for LOLER offences where the failure is attributable to their consent, connivance, or neglect.
-Individual convictions can result in unlimited fines, disqualification as a director, or imprisonment for up to 2 years.
+Directors, managers, and individual employees can be prosecuted under Section 37 of the Health and Safety at Work Act where a failure is attributable to their consent, connivance, or neglect.
+Individual convictions can result in unlimited fines, director disqualification, or imprisonment for up to two years.

 Does LOLER non-compliance affect insurance?+